activescott/sheetmonkey-server/server/data/public/README.md

-This directory is empty and should be populated from the client-side project in the ../../../client folder.
+This directory is empty and is populated with the distributable client libraries when the client project is built.